andymeneely/project-timber-wolf/scenarios/IDEAS.md

 The Veteran
 ===========
 (6 heists, hard difficulty)
 All about learning from a veteran (aka The Collector) who pulls heists by himself.
-This one would have the death or betrayal of a character in the middle and you get a new character tree.
+This one would have the death or betrayal of a character in the middle and you get a new character tree

 The Collector - free a prisoner who offers to train you up The University - get records